Joshua-Chin/Advent-of-FPGA-2025/README.md

 =====
 While the problem description implies an edge-centric approach (Kruskal's algorithm), sorting O(N^2) edges is inefficient in hardware.
 Finding the last edge connected in Kruskal's algorithm is equivalent to finding the longest edge in the minimum spanning tree.
-Therefore, to improve the parallelism, I used Primm's algorithm.
+Therefore, to improve the parallelism, I used Primm's algorithm, while tracking the largest edge added so far.

 We fully parallelize the distance computations, determining a new edge in the MST in a fixed number of clock cycles.
 This circuit runs in `O(n)` cycles, instead of the typical `O(n^2)` cycles that a Kruskal's algorithm approach might use.

-This design represents a significant area vs latency tradeoff, using a large number of DSP slices to minimize total runtime.
+This approach represents a significant area vs latency tradeoff, using a very large number of DSP slices to minimize total runtime.
+If fewer DSP slices are available, we can instead process

+To reduce routing congestionm, the points are stored both in registers and BRAM.
+The instance in registers is used for the parallel distance calculation, while the instance in BRAM is used for retrieving the coordinates of the newly added point.

 Day 10, Part 1
 ======